 Food and Drink

 The city’s award-winning chefs are known for innovative cuisine and farm-to-table dining at dozens of must-try restaurants.
-If you’re traveling with children, check out these restaurants for kids, or if you’d like to enjoy the outdoors try these patio dining options.
+If you’re traveling with children, check out these restaurants for kids, or if you’d like to enjoy the outdoors, try these patio dining options.
+And don't miss the city's emerging food halls, catering to a multitude of tastes.
 Denver is also an acclaimed craft-beer capital with more than 150 breweries in the metro area.
 Let the self-guided Denver Beer Trail be your pathway into the creative brewery scene.
 If beer isn’t your thing, dozens of urban wineries and distilleries will keep your spirits up!

 Arts, Culture and Music